Greetings from the Chairperson of the JCREES

 Regrettably, the achievements of Japan’s Russian and Central/Eastern European studies are not yet well known outside Japan,

 but we have already accumulated experience and knowledge in our field and are developing an extensive network of researchers in Asia,

 inviting colleagues from China, Korea, Mongolia, India, and other Asian countries to join us.
 I sincerely hope that

 the Makuhari Congress will be a great step forward into the future of our discipline and give all participants,

 both from abroad and from Japan, great inspiration for the further development of their research.

 Within the field of Russian and Central/Eastern European studies, there are, of course,

 various ideological positions and diverse cultural backgrounds, and even within the Japanese academic community

-it will not be easy to coordinate the activities of several associations.
+it will not be easy to coordinate the Archives of several associations.